 Textures: Linen, Driftwood, Stack stone

-Statement piece: An oversized floral upholstered armchair on caster legs
+Statement piece: Our interior designer’s recommend an oversized floral upholstered armchair on caster legs

 Maximalist: ‘Never a dull moment’ is what you expect from your interiors?
 Layering bold colours, unusual textures and wild patterns in an expressive and personal way is a big hit at the moment with the brave hearted.